top of page

 When was it written?

 Paul wrote this letter when he was in prison.
-He received the financial gift from the Philippians, delivered by Epaphroditurs, and sends Epaphroditus back with this thank you letter.
-It appears Paul wrote it in approximately 58-61 AD while in prison, likely prison in Rome (Acts 28:14-31).
+He received the financial gift from the Philippians, delivered by Epaphroditus, and sends Epaphroditus back with this thank you letter.
+It appears that Paul wrote it in approximately 58-61 AD while in prison, likely in Rome (Acts 28:14-31).
 I provide a timeline of Paul's letters in my post on Galatians.

 Who is the audience?

 The brothers and sisters in Christ in Philippi, including the overseers and the deacons.
 Who were the overseers and deacons in Philippi?
 Those named in Philippi include Euodia, Syntyche, Clement, and the bearer of the letter, Epaphroditus.
 Lydia is not named in the letter to the Philippians, but we know she lives there and hosts a congregation in her home (Acts 16).
-Lydia was an independent businesswoman with wealthy clients and appears to be a patron and leader of a congregation.
-The Philippian church included wealthy women patrons and benefactors of Paul who are comparable to Phoebe, a deacon in Cenchrea and a wealthy female patron and benefactor of Paul who delivers Paul's letter in Rome.
+Lydia was an independent businesswoman with wealthy clients, and it appears she is a patron and leader of a congregation.
+The Philippian church included wealthy women patrons and benefactors of Paul who are comparable to Phoebe, a deacon in Cenchrea and a wealthy female patron and benefactor of Paul who delivered Paul's letter in Rome.

 Philippians 1:1-11 Thank you